georgi5481/Red_Eye_Filter/README.md

 # Red_Eye_Filter entry task for Ocado technology

-For installing :
+For compiling cross platform :
  Check your OS first.

-If you work on Linux (tested on Ubuntu):
-    - You need to make sure you already have installed CMake at least 3.5.1.
-If not please install it via comand in terminal: sudo apt install cmake
-    -Make sure to install the standard libraries for getting the C++17 effect.
-Install package from consonle command - sudo apt install build-essential

 If on Windows (tested on Windows 11):
     - You need to make sure you already have installed CMake at least 3.5.1.
 If you do not have it installed please download it.
 Link : https://cmake.org/download/